yegor256/blog/_posts/2018/may/2018-05-08-open-source-attributes.md

 As [Karl Fogel](https://en.wikipedia.org/wiki/Karl_Fogel)
 said in [_Producing Open Source Software_](https://amzn.to/2jyMrrF):
 "Most free software projects fail."
-They fail, I believe, because not enough attention is paid to the following basic things (in no particular order):
+They fail (on top of many other factors) because not enough attention is paid to the following basic things (in no particular order):